dysphie/nmrih-movable-ammo/README.md

 # [NMRiH] Movable Ammo
-Allows ammo to be moved like physics props when it doesn't fit in a player's inventory
+Allows players to lift ammo when it doesn't fit in their inventories